air solution

 ArcGIS interactive map

-data, GIS, mapping and spatial analytics: Air Quality Aware - Esri ArcGIS
+data, GIS, mapping and spatial analytics: ArcGIS Living Atlas esri

 sources of particulates are any type of common combustion including power plants, car and truck exhaust, restaurant grilling and wood burning, BBQ open-air wood burning and fast food charbroiling, grocery store food production, grilling, wood burning, and of course residential wood burning.
 End the fireplace.

 can we end the fireplace along with all residential wood burning?
 Using a fireplace for heating is ridiculous since we have central heating.
-One wildfire can impact the climate just like thousands of fireplaces can.
+One wildfire can impact the climate.
+Millions of fireplaces can impact the climate.
+There are 140 million houses for 329 million people in the U.S. as of 2020.

 exposure to smoke poses immediate and long-term health risks.
 Immediate effects of inhaling smoke include shortness of breath, an elevated pulse, chest pain, or inflammation in the eyes, nose and throat.
 This is caused by small particles in the smoke haze which can enter the bloodstream and other parts of the human body, causing possible DNA mutations and other health issues.

-soot is tiny airborne particles.
-Fine particulate matter PM2.5 are fine particulates less than 2.5 microns in diameter, 1/30th the width of a human hair, that lodge deeply into the lungs and pass through to the bloodstream, causing serious health affects such as respiratory illness, asthma, lung disease and heart disease.
+fine particulate matter is less than 2.5 microns in diameter, 1/30th the width of a human hair.
+It can lodge deeply into the lungs and pass through to the bloodstream, causing serious health affects such as respiratory illness, asthma, lung disease and heart disease.

 long-term exposure to polluted air has increased the risks of heart and respiratory illness, including covid-19.